Last Updated on April 21, 2020

-British period drama fans are in for a treat: Julian Fellowes is adapting his 2016 novel “Belgravia” for television.
+British period drama fans are in for a treat: Julian Fellowes has adapted his 2016 novel “Belgravia” for television.
 Read about the series and the US premiere date, see photos, and watch the new trailer below.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-Ready for another period drama about tension between the classes?
-Julian Fellowes, the creator of “Downton Abbey” is adapting “Belgravia,” his story of secrets and society in 1800s London, for ITV, the British television network.
-Here’s everything we know.
+We hope you are ready for another period drama about tension between the classes, because Julian Fellowes, the creator of “Downton Abbey” has adapted “Belgravia,” his story of secrets and society in 1800s London, for ITV, the British television network.

 Set at the start of the Victorian era in the 1840s, when the upper echelons of society began to rub shoulders with the emerging industrial nouveau riche, Belgravia is peopled by a rich cast of characters.
 The story begins in the Regency era on the eve of the Battle of Waterloo in 1815, at the Duchess of Richmond’s new legendary ball.

-The new 19th century period drama is being conceived as a six-part series, to start.
+The new 19th century period drama is a six-part limited series.

 Carnival Films’ Gareth Neame, Nigel Marchant and Liz Trubridge – all who produced “Downton Abbey” – are on board for “Belgravia.”
 John Alexander (“Sense & Sensibility,” “Indian Summers”) directs.